Mrian07/Proyeksi/docs/system-admin-guide/authentication/kerberos/README.md

 sidebar_navigation:
   title: Kerberos
   priority: 800
-description: How to set up integration of Kerberos for authentication with OpenProject.
+description: How to set up integration of Kerberos for authentication with ProyeksiApp.
 robots: index, follow
 keywords: Kerberos, authentication